microsoft/tilecode/doc/patterns.md

 ![snake turns around](pics/snakeLeftRight.JPG)

-If the snake has just moved right and there is water to the right of the snake, sent it a move-right command:
+dIf the snake has just moved right and there is water to the right of the snake, sent it a move-right command:

 ![snake moves right](pics/snakeRightRight.JPG)

 ## Painting Tiles and Move on Change